Skip to main content

 Maryland Practice Areas

-The Cordell & Cordell law firm serves men and fathers going through divorce in Maryland with offices in Annapolis, Baltimore, Columbia, and Frederick.
+The Cordell & Cordell law firm serves men and fathers going through divorce in Maryland with offices in Annapolis, Baltimore, and Frederick.
 We are also servicing Aberdeen with appointments via telephone or virtual only.
 Our men’s divorce attorneys handle divorce, child custody, paternity, modification, and other fathers’ rights issues in Maryland.

 Cordell & Cordell’s Maryland family law attorneys are committed to delivering world-class service and have a comprehensive understanding of divorce laws in Maryland.
 We are a partner men can count on.